Local Court of New South Wales: Structure and jurisdiction

-A magistrate can imprison offenders for no more than two years per sentence and no more than the maximum of five years for multiple sentences.
+A magistrate can sentence offenders to imprisonment for no more than two years per offence, and no more than the maximum of five years for multiple offences.

-The Children's Court is a division within the Local Court that hears matters involving minors, or those that have not yet reached the age of 18, and is a closed court (i.e., the general public may not attend).
-The press can attend but may not publish the identity of the offender.
+The Children's Court is another specialist court that deals with cases involving children, including criminal, education and care and protection cases.
+The Children's Court sits at the Local Court level of the NSW court hierarchy, but is not part of the Local Court, and is instead its own independent jurisdiction led by a President (who is a Judge of the District Court) and composed of Children's Magistrates (who are specially trained magistrates appointed from the Local Court bench by the Chief Magistrate of the Local Court, in consultation with the President of the Children's Court).
+The Children's Court is a closed court.
+While the media may attend proceedings, they may not publish any details that may identify any children or young people involved in court proceedings.

 The Coroner's Court is another division within the Local Court that investigates violent or unnatural deaths, suspicious fires and/or explosions, but it cannot make orders to punish offenders.
 Coroners may, however, terminate their proceedings and pass on their findings onto state or federal Directors of Public Prosecutions for initiation of proceedings in another court at their discretion.